 - Apache JMeter, Grinder, OpenSTA, Dieseltest

-- If you allocate too much memory to a jvm, it can make garbage collection run slower and make the app stall for best performance, set min and max memory for the jvm to the same value. the growing and shrinking of the jvm has overhead.
+- If you allocate too much memory to a jvm, it can make garbage collection run slower and make the app stall for best performance, set min, and max memory for the jvm to the same value. the growing and shrinking of the jvm have overhead.

 - Can turn on generational GC (NewSize) must be using hotspot.
 Creates a nursery in the heap where partial GCs run more frequently.
 Assumes most objects are short-lived.

-- JRockit, only supported on Intel.
+- JRockit is only supported on Intel.
 Beta support for solaris.

 - Locate the bottleneck: CPU, IO, DB.

 - Network tune: set tcp_time_wait_interval from 240 to 60 on solaris